wein.plus

 Acids

 Term for liquid or solid chemical compounds that can release hydrogen ions in water.
 The hydrogen ions cause the acidic flavour of a solution.
 A distinction is made between inorganic acids and organic acids.
 In wine, organic acids of the carboxylic acid group are mostly present in free, bound and, to a lesser extent, volatile form.
-The term "acid" is not to be understood negatively, because without this important component, especially in a white wine, a wine tastes flat and dull.
+The term "acid" should not be understood in a negative sense, because without this important component, especially in white wine, a wine tastes flat and dull.
 This is what gives it its refreshing vigour and also brings out the sweetness better.
 Wines from hot regions often have a lower content.
 Unripe grapes have a high content, depending on the grape variety.

 Voices of our members